sm-tester/android-custom-class-loading-sample/android-custom-class-loading-sample/Readme.txt

  1) Ensure Ant is properly set up by referring to: http://d.android.com/guide/developing/building/building-cmdline.html

+ 2) In local.properties, update the "sdk.dir" value to your local Android SDK home directory.

- 2) The build.xml file included in this project contains a modified "-dex" target, which has the logic to create two dex files - standard and secondary.
+ 3) The build.xml file included in this project contains a modified "-dex" target, which has the logic to create two dex files - standard and secondary.
     The "-dex" target is automatically invoked when either "release" or "debug" target is invoked.

- 3) To make a debug build, execute: ant debug
+ 4) To make a debug build, execute: ant debug
     To make a release build, ensure that key.store is properly configured.
     Then execute: ant release